cshein45/selective-permissions-intervention/README.md

 Functionality requiring sensitive APIs should be **initiated by the publisher's non-ad scripts**.

-It’s possible that ads on the page have overridden APIs (such as geolocation) to monitor or track their usage or returned values.
-In such cases, even if a first-party, non-ad-related script triggered the API call, ad-tech script might still be present on the JavaScript stack at the time of the call.
-This monitoring code should be removed from your page.
+If an ad script requires user location, and the publisher consents, the publisher should make the geolocation call and pass that data to the ad script.

-If an ad requires user location, for example, it should communicate that need to the publisher's page script (e.g., via `postMessage`).
-The page script can then present the user with a permission prompt.
-If the user consents, the page script can perform the API call and pass the resulting data back to the ad.
-The key is that the API call itself must not originate from the ad script's stack.
+If the script in question is not an ad script (e.g., the call would occur even with an ad blocker enabled) then please file an issue with the browser.

 ---